toritotony/RAG-Financial-Analyst/README.md

 - **langchain & pinecone**: installed via pip when you install requirements.txt file

 ## Contributing
-Contributions are welcome!
+Contributions and feedback are welcome!
 Please open an issue to discuss your proposed changes before submitting a pull request.
 Ensure that all new code is properly tested and documented.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit)